All Episodes

 You run around the country, you're going to find the most miserable people, the unhappiest people, the angriest people, are the ones who have turned to government to fix everything.

-Now the people paying for all of it, they're angry and upset too, but they are at least a little bit more well adjusted, they have some self-respect.
+Now, the people paying for all of it, they're angry and upset too, but they are at least a little bit more well-adjusted.

-They're angry they're paying for all of it, but they're also Mollified by the ability they still have to do so, but they've about reached a breaking point.
+They're angry they're paying for all of it, but they're also mollified by the ability they still have to do so.

 Why hasn't it worked?

-1964 to the present has been almost all a march toward socialism.
+1964 to the present has been almost all a march towards socialism.

 With people running the government, all of these good intentions, all of this compassion, all of this love and devotion for the minorities, the discriminated against, whoever it is that's been getting the short end of the stick.

-All of these people turned to government to have these grievances addressed, and they're stick they're madder than they've ever been.
+All of these people turn to government to have these grievances addressed, and they're madder than they've ever been.

 They're unhappier than they've ever been.